 - Changing the slope of the flat LCC curve could be achieved by including external factors (e.g. pricing carbon) or by stringent End of Life regulation.
 Both appear difficult, so setting a high MEPS level may be easier.

 - Especially for markets where efficiency is very low, it might be good to go for higher MEPS, since there will still be a payoff for the investment, while avoiding lock-in of medium efficiency equipment (a point which was raised in the discussion).

 - High MEPS would be most beneficial in developing countries, where generation capacity is scarce.
 However, there are many demands on scarce capital in developing countries.

 - Availability of product is an issue (as pointed out in the discussion).
 Could this be managed by foreseeing adequate transition periods?

-- It’s clear that MEPS cannot be set in a vacuum.
-A nightmare scenario for manufacturers would be to have different MEPS in each country.
+- MEPS cannot be set in a vacuum.
+An undesirable scenario for manufacturers would be to have too many different MEPS in various countries.
 Organisations such as IEC and CLASP have a role to play.

-Thanks to comments and answers received from Pierre Baillargeon, Evert Swanepoel, Val Boyanov and Ram Bhaskar.
+Thanks to comments received from Pierre Baillargeon, Evert Swanepoel, Val Boyanov and Ram Bhaskar.

 - May 2015: initial post following a discussion on LinkedIn